SOSENA SOLOMON

 African Cultural Landmarks

-"A series of new films inspired by Africa’s diverse cultural landmarks, filmed and directed by award-winning Ethiopian-American social documentary and multimedia visual artist Sosena Solomon and created in collaboration with World Monuments Fund (WMF), will be featured throughout The Met’s Arts of Africa galleries in The Michael C. Rockefeller Wing, which will reopen on May 31; the content will also be featured online..."
+"A series of new films inspired by Africa’s diverse cultural landmarks, filmed and directed by award-winning Ethiopian-American social documentary and multimedia visual artist Sosena Solomon and created in collaboration with World Monuments Fund (WMF), will be featured throughout The Met’s Arts of Africa galleries in The Michael C. Rockefeller Wing, which will reopen on May 31; the content will also be featured online."

 ITIFWORQ / Double Gold

-video projection where the viewer sits in the center listening through headphones with Ethiopian cultural relics astride.
-The looping dual channel projection allows deeper engagement with the storytelling process, as my grandmother narrates on the left screen, the traditional coffee ceremony is shown on the right.
+ITIFWORQ/DOUBLE GOLD, 2017/2018 is history as it is retold and remembered.
+Through my camera, I prompt remembrance and autobiography from our conversations on my grandmother’s bed.
+I recreate this intimacy through immersion in a cornered, two-channel video projection, where the viewer sits in the center, listening through headphones, with Ethiopian cultural relics astride.
+The looping dual-channel projection allows deeper engagement with the storytelling process, as my grandmother narrates on the left screen, the traditional coffee ceremony is shown on the right.
 Her account advances as the coffee ceremony does, the process itself being a cultural opener for gathering and sharing.
 It is a meditation on memory, resilience, family history and divine feminine energy.

 Lost in a Dream

-LOST IN A DREAM is a deeply personal, poetic tribute to my twin sister who passed away prematurely, and in a larger sense speaks to the mending of separations.
+LOST IN A DREAM is a deeply personal, poetic tribute to my twin sister who passed away prematurely, and in a larger sense, speaks to the mending of separations.
 The film conveys a cathartic experience of my process of reflection in confronting my fears and shifting the internal dialogue I have with myself.
-On a universal level, this piece is a reminder that we can bridge impossible distances, whether we have literally lost someone, ourselves, or seeking to find common ground.
+On a universal level, this piece is a reminder that we can bridge impossible distances, whether we have literally lost someone, ourselves, or are seeking to find common ground.
 We are all in this together.
-This video is part of a autobiographical installation work.
+This video is part of an autobiographical installation work.

 Eckhaus Latta